vazra/react-native-stepper/README.md

 > Typescript friendly, Material UI Stepper implementation in React Native.

 > The aim is to develop with all features of stepper as provided in the [Material UI Guidelines](https://material.io/archive/guidelines/components/steppers.html).
 But, the v1 does not have all those features.
-But ready to be used in production as an alternative
+But ready to be used in production as an alternative.

+> If you are a developer, please contribute to make this project more useful for everyone!

+> Create issues for any bugs or future requests.

 ## Installation